Edinboro University's Porreco College

 A high school degree or GED equivalent.

-You may apply with the Porreco College application, available at Porreco College or at the main campus Admissions Office.
-You may also apply online at Edinboro.edu through Edinboro’s standard application.
-Please be sure to indicate that you intend on taking classes at Porreco College by selecting Porreco College majors.
+You may apply at the main campus Admissions Office or online at Edinboro.edu through Edinboro University's standard application process.
+Please be sure to indicate that you intend to take classes at Porreco College by selecting Porreco College majors.

 The truth is probably not.
 You may need to go to main campus or take on-line classes to complete your degree.

 Yes, some online courses are available each semester.